 Requesting Reviews by Email

-LISA admin users can request customer reviews via email by going to Activity Manager > Contacts.
+LISA admin users can request customer reviews via email by going to the Contacts dashboard at Activity Manager > Contacts.

 Just like SMS, you can request both on-site reviews and external reviews by email.
 Learn more in these related resources: